Whenever we're guiding one of our many tours in San Francisco, travelers will often ask us about how to visit Lombard Street in San Francisco.

-Many reviewers state that it is very fun to drive on this section Lombard Street, but they warn that tourists will often step right in the middle of traffic to take pictures.
+Many reviewers state that it is very fun to drive on this section of Lombard Street, but they warn that tourists will often step right in the middle of traffic to take pictures.

 Despite the often long queue, most people really enjoy the experience of driving on this historic hill.

 Cable Car Access:

-Many visitors indicated that using this public transportation makes it easy to reach the top of the hill and walk down the crooked road, giving you the opportunity to take plenty of pictures from both the top and the bottom.
+Many visitors indicated that using this public transportation makes it easy to reach the top of Lombard Street and walk down the crooked road, giving you the opportunity to take plenty of pictures from both the top and the bottom.

 The only significant complaint about this service is that cable cars can sometimes get so full that catching a ride can be difficult.

 Although it's not as easy, some people even attempt to snapshots from either side of the road.

 According to some comments, the stairs alongside Lombard Street can sometimes get very busy with people taking pictures.
-If you’re coming for the photography, be prepared to wait a while for the best shots.

 Most of them are hydrangeas, and the road looks magnificent from any angle when they are in bloom.